Skip to main content

 In addition to continued work on Hopkins, I am also engaged in two other projects:

 2. Vernacular and dialect poetics.
-Current work in this area includes an essay on voice and print in dialect poetry.
+Recent work in this area includes an essay on voice and print in dialect poetry for ELH.

 I am a Fellow of the Higher Education Academy and serve on the editorial board of the journal Hopkins Quarterly.